guoguibing/librec/README.md

 ### Acknowledgement

-We would like to express our appreciation to the following people for contributing source codes to LibRec, including [Prof. Robin Burke](http://josquin.cti.depaul.edu/~rburke/), [Bin Wu](https://github.com/wubin7019088), [Ge Zhou](https://github.com/466152112), [Ran Locar](https://github.com/ranlocar), [Shawn Rutledge](https://github.com/shawndr), [Tao Lian](https://github.com/taolian), [Takuya Kitazawa](https://github.com/takuti), etc.  We also gratefully thank Mr. Lijun Dai for designing and contributing the logo of LibRec.
+We would like to express our appreciation to the following people for contributing source codes to LibRec, including [Prof. Robin Burke](http://josquin.cti.depaul.edu/~rburke/), [Bin Wu](https://github.com/wubin7019088), [Diego Monti](https://github.com/dmm42), [Ge Zhou](https://github.com/466152112), [Ran Locar](https://github.com/ranlocar), [Shawn Rutledge](https://github.com/shawndr), [Tao Lian](https://github.com/taolian), [Takuya Kitazawa](https://github.com/takuti), etc.  We also gratefully thank Mr. Lijun Dai for designing and contributing the logo of LibRec.

 We also appreciate many others for reporting bugs and issues, and for providing valuable suggestions and support.